JeffGiroux/nginx-for-azure-configs/README.md

 ## NGINX Configurations

 The configuration directory has the following file and folder structure.
-Refer to the demo repo [CI/CD Pipeline NGINX Configurations](https://github.com/f5devcentral/f5-digital-customer-engagement-center/tree/main/solutions/delivery/application_delivery_controller/nginx/nginx-for-azure#cicd-pipeline-nginx-configurations) to learn how these files are used.
+Refer to the demo repo README section [CI/CD Pipeline NGINX Configurations](https://github.com/f5devcentral/f5-digital-customer-engagement-center/tree/main/solutions/delivery/application_delivery_controller/nginx/nginx-for-azure#cicd-pipeline-nginx-configurations) to learn how these files are used.

 ```